cloudfoundry/summit-training-classes/basics/site/content/labs/pushing.md

 ### Random Route

 The app deploys using `random-route`.
 Since the `cfapps.io` is shared by all [run.pivotal.io](https://run.pivotal.io/) apps, we need an easy way to deploy our app to this shared domain for development.
+If you are using The Swisscom Application  Cloud, the shared domain will be `scapp.io`.

 You can see the details on `random-route` using cf help: